THEOplayer/documentation/theoplayer_versioned_docs/version-v4/how-to-guides/11-ui/07-how-to-insert-a-button.md

 This article provides information on how developers can add custom buttons to THEOplayer's **default UI**.

 THEOplayer's default UI is based on VideoJS.
-A WebView is used on the legacy Android and iOS SDKs (4.12.x).
+A WebView is used on the Android and iOS SDKs.
 HTML, CSS and JavaScript is used to insert a button.

-When using the legacy Android or iOS SDKs (4.12.x), THEOplayer exposes a system to include JavaScript and CSS files (as described at [How to add CSS or JavaScript files to an Android/iOS project](../../faq/01-how-to-add-css-or-javascript-files-to-android-ios.md)).
+When using the Android or iOS SDKs, THEOplayer exposes a system to include JavaScript and CSS files (as described at [How to add CSS or JavaScript files to an Android/iOS project](../../faq/01-how-to-add-css-or-javascript-files-to-android-ios.md)).
 This system allows developers to re-use their code-logic.

 ## Code example

 This code example adds 2 time-jump buttons to the control bar.
 A button to go back 10 seconds in time should be positioned to the left of the play-button, and a button to go forward 10 seconds in time should be positioned to the right of the play-button.

-##### Web SDK
+### Web SDK

 The buttons use the [Font Awesome](http://fontawesome.io/) icon set.
 This means that we first need to include the Font Awesome CSS stylesheet.